molgenis/molgenis-ui-form/README.md

 </script>
 ```

-## API Specifications

-> Following paragraphs contain API specs for the molgenis-vue-form component

-### MOLGENIS Vue Form specifications
+## MOLGENIS Vue Form specifications

-> When using the molgenis-vue-form component, the following options are available to you
+When using the molgenis-vue-form component, the following options are available to you

 | parameter | description | required | default |
 |-----------|-------------|----------|---------|